-The Monarch butterfly season begins in early spring as the iconic orange and black butterflies begin their northward migration from their wintering grounds in Mexico.
-As they fly north they seek milkweed plants (plants in the Asclepias genus).
-Known as host plants, milkweeds are the only plants upon which the female Monarch will deposit her eggs, and they are the only plants upon which the growing caterpillars feed.
+Monarch butterflies begin arriving in the United States in early spring, as the iconic orange and black butterflies begin a long northward migration from their wintering grounds in Mexico.
+As they head North they seek milkweed - plants in the Asclepias genus.
+Known as host plants, the female Monarch deposits her eggs on milkweed plants, to the exclusion of all other plants, and the caterpillars that emerge feed upon the milkweed, exclusively.

 A 100 square foot garden of native plants is ideal for Monarch support.
-A few well chosen native plants can also be added to an existing garden – if a few clusters of Milkweed are included in the mix, you may start to see Monarchs.
-The top three elements you n,eed for a Monarch garden are:
+A few well chosen native plants can also be added to an existing garden – simply include a few clusters of milkweed in the mix you will start to see Monarchs.
+The top three elements needed for a Monarch Waystation are:

-A good butterfly spot should get 6 hours or more of full sun a day.
+A good butterfly spot receives 6 hours or more of full sun a day.
 Ideally, the location will give shelter from the wind as well.
 The sunny side of a garage or along a solid fence in the sun offers enough protection.
-Any well-drained soil is acceptable, and the plants you choose should be based on what soil you have.
+Any well-drained soil is acceptable.

 - HOST PLANTS.

-Choose at least two species of plants from the Asclepias genus (Milkweed or Butterflyweed) for host plants.
+Include at least two plants from the Asclepias genus (milkweed or butterflyweed) for host plants.
 The Asclepias species that you choose will depend upon your soil:

 If you have Dry Sandy soil - Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed.

 If you have Loamy soil - Sullivant’s Milkweed, Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed, Red Milkweed.